 Is Alpaca wool eco-friendly?

-Alpaca wool is a natural fiber, bio-based, biodegradable, and recyclable, but it has a high environmental impact.
+Alpaca wool is a not a natural fiber.
+It's is bio-based, biodegradable, and recyclable, but it has a high environmental impact.
 The farming and processing of Alpaca wool pollute the air, soil, and water, producing greenhouse gases and wastes.

 Large-scale, intensive animal farming and fast fashion practices deplete resources and release gases into the atmosphere at a high rate.
 They use synthetic chemicals to make the land and animals more productive.

 Farming practices like intensive grazing and high stocking density are widespread and fundamentally unsustainable.
-Farmers regularly use chemicals for worm and disease control.
+Intensive farming installations regularly use chemicals for worm and disease control.

 Hazardous chemicals pollute air, soil, and water, endangering human health and ecosystems.
 Wastewater is highly polluting and contains residual pesticides and insecticides.